Patella (Kneecap) Stabilisation

 Patients who have patellofemoral instability (unstable patella / kneecap) may be candidates for a tibial tubercle osteotomy.
 In this circumstance, the tibial tubercle is either elevated or moved to try to restore a more normal position of the patella.

 A thorough history and examination is necessary to determine which patients may be candidates for a tibial tubercle osteotomy.
-In patients with patellar instability who also have a Tibial Tubercle-Trochlear Groove (TT-TG) distance of 2 cm or greater, a tibial tubercle osteotomy may be indicated.
+Calculations are made based on x-ray's and MRI scans to ascertain whether a tibial tubercle osteotomy would be beneficial.

 Description of a Tibial Tubercle Osteotomy